 You never in all your life saw anything like Trotty after this.
 I don't care where you have lived or what you have seen; you never in all your life saw anything at all approaching him!
-He sat down in his chair and beat his knees and cried; he sat down in his chair and beat his knees and laughed; he sat down in his chair and beat his knees and laughed and cried together; he got out of his chair and hugged Meg; he got out of his chair and hugged Richard; he got out of his chair and hugged them both at once; he kept running up to Meg, and squeezing her fresh face between his hands and kissing it, going from her backwards not to lose sight of it, and running up again like a figure in a magic lantern; and whatever he did, he was constantly sitting himself down in this chair, and never stopping in it for one single moment; being - that's the truth - beside himself with joy.
+He sat down in his chair and beat his knees and cried; he sat down in his chair and beat his knees and laughed; he sat down in his chair and beat his knees and laughed and cried together; he got out of his chair and hugged Meg; he got out of his chair and hugged Richard; he got out of his chair and hugged them both at once; he kept running up to Meg, and squeezing her fresh face between his hands and kissing it, going from her backwards not to lose sight of it, and running up again like a figure in a magic lantern; and whatever he did, he was constantly sitting himself down in his chair, and never stopping in it for one single moment; being-that's the truth-beside himself with joy.

-'And tomorrow's your wedding-day, my Pet!' cried Trotty.
+'And to-morrow's your wedding-day, my pet!' cried Trotty.
 'Your real, happy wedding-day!'

-'Today!' cried Richard, shaking hands with him.
-'Today.
+'To-day!' cried Richard, shaking hands with him.
+'To-day.
 The Chimes are ringing in the New Year.
 Hear them!'

 They were ringing!
 Bless their sturdy hearts, they were ringing!
-Great Bells as they were; melodious, deepmouthed, noble Bells; cast in no common metal; made by no common founder; when had they ever Chimed like that, before!
+Great Bells as they were; melodious, deep-mouthed, noble Bells; cast in no common metal; made by no common founder; when had they ever chimed like that, before!

-'But today, my Pet,' said Trotty.
-'You and Richard had some words today.'
+'But, to-day, my pet,' said Trotty.
+'You and Richard had some words to-day.'